 Applications for public transit bus upgrade/replacement were accepted April through June 14, 2019.
 Up to $700,000 was made available for the upgrade/replacement of eligible public transit buses, with a requirement of 80% matching funds from applicants.
 AEA received one application from the City and Borough of Juneau, Capital Transit.
 Capital Transit will be awarded $233,960 towards the purchase of an all-electric transit bus and associated charging infrastructure.

-Alaska intends to allocate 15% of the EMT funds to electric vehicle charging infrastructure regionally based on populations within the connected road systems beginning Fall 2019 as follows:
+Alaska intends to allocate 15% of the EMT funds to electric vehicle charging infrastructure regionally based on populations within the connected road systems beginning in 2020 as follows:

 To fully leverage federal funds for projects in rural Alaska, Alaska intends to set aside approximately $250,000 of the EMT annually for the state’s voluntary match under the State DERA program for five years.
 VW State Trust funds will be made available for these projects winter 2018/2019, spring 2019, spring 2020 and spring 2021.
 The Alaska Energy Authority will determine which projects receive VW Trust funding based on the same criteria used to prioritize state Rural System Power Upgrade (RPSU) projects.